What is anal cancer?

 Most anal cancers are classified as squamous cell carcinoma (SCC).
 There are two types:

-Anal adenocarcinoma is a rare form of anal cancer.
+An anal adenocarcinoma is a rare form of anal cancer.
 It grows from glandular cells at the junction of the anal canal and the rectum—the transitional zone.
-Other forms of anal cancer include basal cell carcinoma, lymphoma, sarcoma, mucosal melanoma, extramammary Paget disease.
+Other forms of anal cancer include basal cell carcinoma, lymphoma, sarcoma, mucosal melanoma, and extramammary Paget disease.

 Who gets anal squamous cell cancer?